Evan Jones (writer): 1983–2006: later career and novels

 After almost 30 years of working as a screenwriter, Jones embarked upon a passion project of his: a biographical picture on the jockey Bob Champion that charted his recovery from cancer to his win at the Grand National.
-The film was named Champions (1983) and starred Sir John Hurt and Edward Woodward.
+The film was named Champions (1983) and starred John Hurt and Edward Woodward.
 Jones felt attracted to the Champion's story as his mother, Gladys, and his elder brother, Keith, had both died of cancer in previous years.
 Jones also had a love of horses, which he bred on the FMJ Estates and trained for Caymanas Park.
-The film in its original incarnation was 135 minutes long and Jones regarded it as "the most wonderful thing [he]'d ever seen".
+The film in was originally was 135 minutes long and Jones regarded it as "the most wonderful thing [he]'d ever seen".
 However, like Eva, it was cut down by half an hour.

-In the mid-1980s, feeling that he was missing out on the writing of prose, Jones began to write his work of familial autofiction, Stone Haven, first published by the Institute of Jamaica in 1993.
+In the mid-1980s, feeling that he was missing out on the writing of prose, Jones began to write his semi-autobiographical novel, Stone Haven, first published by the Institute of Jamaica in 1993.
 The novel revolves around the Newtons, a fictionalised version of his own family.
-Hector Wynter wrote thatthe novel which recounts the story of an affluent Portland family "contributes the novelesque and the historian with strong and beautiful descriptions of Hector's River and Manchioneal.
+The Gleaner reported that Hector Wynter, in his speech at the book launch, said:[T]he novel which recounts the story of an affluent Portland family "contributes the novelesque and the historian with strong and beautiful descriptions of Hector's River and Manchioneal.
 Evan uses history constructively, and gives us an excellent insight into rural life, particularly in Portland, and the mixture of races".
 Stone Haven has come to be regarded as "a classic of modern West Indian literature"; and has been recommended by the writers Ishion Hutchinson and Ian Thomson as an aid to understanding Jamaican history.
 As a historical novel with its basis in memoir, it has also been used as an important academic source.
 The novel, with relation to upper-class Jamaican society, was interpreted alongside the works of other Jamaican writers, such as H. G. de Lisser and Anthony C. Winkler, in Kim Robinson-Walcott's text Out of Order!
 (2006), although Jones criticised the study as being overly preoccupied with race, ignoring the human condition as a whole.
-Also in 2006, the novel was used by the architect Brian J. Hudson to interogate the social function of the veranda in Jamaican culture.
+Also in 2006, the novel was used by the architect Brian J. Hudson to interrogate the social function of the veranda in Jamaican culture.
+The same year, Jones was honoured at the Doctor Bird Awards, receiving an award for a lifetime of achievement in film.